mihaelamj/AllApplesSplitViewApps/README.md

 # AllApplesSplitViewApps
-A sample code for building Mac and iOS apps from the same code-base.
-I uses [AllApples](https://github.com/mihaelamj/allapples) Swift package.
+A sample code for building a SplitView Mac and iOS apps from the same code-base.
+It uses [AllApples](https://github.com/mihaelamj/allapples) Swift package.